Skip to content

 How big a leap do you need to make?

-As a KRITIS company already affected by NIS-1, you are well positioned in terms of IT security.
-From October 2024, however, the requirements of NIS-2 will apply, some of which are significantly stricter.
+As a company already affected by NIS-1, but also as a newly affected company, you need to ask yourself how well you are positioned.
 What is on the plus side and what still needs to be done?
-We know it.
+We know.

 One person does pull-ups